CENTRAL EUROPE & Surrounding Area

 The program is hosted by Masaryk University in Brno, an institution established in 1919, only three months after the Czechoslovak Republic itself, and named for the country’s founder and first President.

-- Central Europe was the heart of Europe’s artistic, intellectual and cultural development prior to World War II, and the region’s capital cities are known for their breathtaking Gothic, Renaissance and Baroque architecture and passion for the arts.
+• Central Europe was the heart of Europe’s artistic, intellectual and cultural development prior to Second World War, and the region’s capital cities are known for their breathtaking Gothic, Renaissance and Baroque architecture and their passion for the arts.

 • Brno, the home base for the program in the Czech Republic, is an attractive city situated in the very heart of Europe.
 Its many cultural, sports and entertainment facilities match the tastes and lifestyles of the more than 85,000 students at the local universities, whose presence makes it such a young and lively city (particularly in June!).

 • Brno is an extremely affordable city and offers easy access to the whole of Central Europe, making it the ideal starting point for regional exploration.

 Accommodation and Meals

-Students will spend the first three days in Telcˇ, in hostel-style accommodation.
-Following their return to Brno, all students will be housed in student residence complexes at Masaryk University.
-While in Brno accommodation will be in double rooms, with bathrooms shared by the residents of two rooms (i.e., by four people) and common kitchens on every floor.
+Students will spend the first three days in Telč, in hostel-style accommodation.
+While in Brno all students will be housed in student residence complexes at Masaryk University.
+Accommodation will be in double rooms, with ensuite washrooms, and common kitchens on every floor.
 All of the rooms have been wired to allow internet access.
-The cost for accommodation is $640, paid to U of T.
+The cost for accommodation is CAD$640, paid to U of T.

 Pre-Departure Orientation (PDO)